svn2github/nyquist/sys/unix/README.txt

     try using synaptic to update libc6 and libc6-i386 and libc6-dev-i386, or try sudo apt-get install libc6-dev-i386

+you may need to install nasm
+you may need to install build-essential and g++ you may need to install lib32asound2-dev you may need to install lib32stdc++ you may need to install g++multilib you may need to install libogg-dev you may need to install libvorbis-dev

 RUNNING NYQUIST FROM THE COMMAND LINE
 =====================================
 Assuming the make completes successfully, you can run Nyquist as follows: